tModLoader/tModLoader/PortingNotes_1.4.5.md

 - WorldGen.StopWaterfallAmbienceAudio might be a better place for some existing patches.
 Need to verify save and quit stopping waterfall sounds properly.
 - TileLoader.DropCritterChance could be updated with LuckyClover chance.
 Also Lavafly/HellButterfly chance
 - TileID.Sets.SpreadsCrimson added.
 Need docs and possibly adjust biome spread logic.
 SpreadsHallow
+- OreRunner changed, new parameters should make the method more useful, need docs.
+Also in 1.4.4 OreRunner was missing a tileMoss check, so that might affect mods when fixed.
+- Update ExampleExposedGems.TileFrame to use the new CheckAndAdjustMultiDirectionalTile method.
+Document CheckAndAdjustMultiDirectionalTile as well.
+- NewProjectile now has a NewProjectileModifier parameter.
+How is it used?
+How should modders use it?
+Need to add it to Docs for each overload.
+- Code in Projectile claiming "// Moved to CombinedHooks.ModifyHitByProjectile" will need to be copied over again if that is still the intention.
+It seems that deadMansSweater is also nearby, should it also be commented?
+- Projectile.bonusCritChance added.
+Does this do the same as tml-added Projectile.CritChance?
+Double check if `if (DamageType.UseStandardCritCalcs && Main.rand.Next(100) < CritChance + num10)` in new code is double applying projectile crit chance or if it is correct.

 # New Fields that might need more documentation